Why Donald Trump will fail to make good on one of his biggest campaign promises

 Goodbye, King Coal.

 President Trump loves to boast that he's going to bring back coal—he said as much again on Monday when he signed his Clean Power Plan executive order.
 But the economics just don't work in his favor.
 King Coal has tumbled from its traditional throne as renewable energy prices have plunged and cheap, cleaner natural gas has flooded the markets.
-From 2000 to 2016, meanwhile, wind-power generation has increased 37-fold (to more than 2,100 trillion Btus).
+From 2000 to 2016, meanwhile, wind-power generation has increased 37-fold (to more than 2,100 trillion Btus), giving rural America a boost in the process.
 Solar, which accounts for a smaller part of the pie (335 trillion Btus) grew even faster: by a factor of 67!
 And that doesn't even account for the growth in rooftop solar.

 In 2016, the American solar industry provided more jobs than its coal industry did, according to a recent report from the Department of Energy.
 And despite Trump's coal talk, the Solar Foundation projects another 10 percent increase in solar employment this year.